Vaira Vīķe-Freiberga: Early life and education

 Vaira Vīķe was born in Riga, Latvia.
 At the end of 1944, as the second Soviet occupation of Latvia began, her parents escaped to Nazi Germany.
 There she received her first education in Latvian primary school at a displaced persons camp in Lübeck, Germany, where her baby sister died.
 Then her family moved to Casablanca in French Morocco in 1949.
 There, she learnt French at a primary school at the Daourat hydroelectric dam village.
 She then went on to attend Collège de jeunes filles de Mers-Sultan in Casablanca.
 In 1954 her family moved to Toronto, Ontario, Canada, where she completed high school.

 Vīķe attended Victoria College of the University of Toronto, graduating with a Bachelor of Arts in 1958 and a Master of Arts in 1960, in psychology.
 She worked at the Canadian Imperial Bank of Commerce as a teller and part-time as a supervisor in Branksome Hall Boarding School for Girls.
 In 1958, being fluent in English, French, Latvian, Spanish and German, she worked as a translator and the next year went on to work as a Spanish teacher for grades 12 and 13 at Ontario Ladies' College.
 Upon completion of her master's degree, Vīķe became a clinical psychologist at the Toronto Psychiatric Hospital in late 1960.
-She left in 1961 to resume her education at the McGill University in Montreal while also lecturing part-time at Concordia University.
+She left in 1961 to resume her education at McGill University in Montreal while also lecturing part-time at Concordia University.
 She earned her PhD in psychology from McGill University in 1965 with a dissertation supervised by Dr. Virginia Douglas, entitled Concept Learning in Normal and Hyperactive Children.